RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: Related Work

 \paragraph{Modeling paradigms.} A useful lens to organize recent \vc{} systems is the \emph{generation paradigm} and where speaker identity is injected into the pipeline (e.g., speaker embedding vs.\ in-context prompting)~\cite{azzuni2025voice}.
-A notable recent trend is to integrate LLM capabilities directly into speech generation, where an \textit{audio LLM} (or LLM-like backbone) models speech tokens and aligns text and speech in a unified latent space; compared with classic acoustic-model pipelines, these systems often provide stronger instruction following, longer-context generation, and improved cross-lingual behavior while still supporting zero-shot \vc{} from short references.
-The models in our benchmark (Table~\ref{tab:tts_model_summary_revised}) span three representative families: \emph{\ul{(1) Autoregressive codec-token LMs}} generate discrete neural codec units conditioned on text and (optionally) reference audio, then decode tokens to waveforms, exemplified by FishSpeech~\citep{liao2024fish}, SparkTTS~\citep{wang2025spark}, MOSS-TTSD~\citep{moss2025ttsd}, and Higgs Audio~\citep{higgsaudio2025}; \emph{\ul{(2) Diffusion / flow-matching models}} synthesize mel/latent features via iterative refinement or learn transport dynamics for improved stability and perceptual quality~\cite{azzuni2025voice}, including O2Speech~\citep{huynh2025ozspeech}, StyleTTS~\citep{li2023styletts}\footnote{\modelname{} implements the original StyleTTS, which only supports English cloning}, and PlayDiffusion\footnote{\url{https://github.com/playht/PlayDiffusion}}, for long-form conversational speech~\citep{peng2025vibevoice}; and \emph{\ul{(3) Hybrid LLM + diffusion/flow models}} that combine token-level modeling with continuous refinement for scalability and production readiness, such as CosyVoice~2~\citep{du2024cosyvoice}, MGM-Omni~\citep{wang2025mgm}, VibeVoice~\citep{peng2025vibevoice}, and GLM-TTS~\citep{cui2025glm}.
-At the same time, \emph{in-context} cloning via prompting (conditioning on reference audio without fine-tuning) lowers the barrier for fast personalization but can amplify misuse risks, motivating robustness evaluation beyond ``clean MOS/SIM'': audio-LLM-based \vc{} should tolerate noisy/short references and multilingual or scam-like text, remain stable over long contexts (identity consistency and reduced drift), and be accountable under detection and defense mechanisms.
+A notable recent trend is to integrate LLM capabilities directly into speech generation, where an \textit{audio LLM} or LLM-like backbone models speech tokens and aligns text and speech in a unified latent space; compared with classic acoustic-model pipelines, these systems often provide stronger instruction following, longer-context generation, and improved cross-lingual behavior while still supporting zero-shot \vc{} from short references.
+The model landscape summarized in Table~\ref{tab:model_comparison} spans several representative families. \emph{\ul{(1) Autoregressive codec-, speech-, and audio-token LMs}} generate discrete neural codec or speech tokens conditioned on text and, when supported, reference audio, then decode tokens to waveforms.
+This family includes early zero-shot neural codec LMs such as VALL-E~\citep{wang2023neural}, expressive and multilingual systems such as Seed-TTS~\citep{anastassiou2024seed}, FishSpeech~\citep{liao2024fish}, XTTS, SparkTTS~\citep{wang2025spark}, and IndexTTS~\citep{deng2025indextts}, as well as dialogue or foundation-audio models such as MOSS-TTSD~\citep{moss2025ttsd}, FireRedTTS-2~\citep{xie2025fireredtts}, and Higgs Audio~\citep{higgsaudio2025}. \emph{\ul{(2) Non-autoregressive, diffusion, flow-matching, and cloning-pipeline models}} synthesize masked semantic/acoustic tokens or continuous mel/latent features through iterative refinement or learned transport dynamics, improving stability, perceptual quality, and controllability~\cite{azzuni2025voice}; examples include MaskGCT~\citep{wang2024maskgct}, StyleTTS~\citep{li2023styletts}\footnote{\modelname{} implements the original StyleTTS, which only supports English cloning}, F5-TTS~\citep{chen2025f5}, OZSpeech~\citep{huynh2025ozspeech}, OpenVoice~\citep{qin2023openvoice}, PlayDiffusion\footnote{\url{https://github.com/playht/PlayDiffusion}}, VibeVoice for long-form conversational speech~\citep{peng2025vibevoice}, and VoxCPM~\citep{zhou2025voxcpm}. \emph{\ul{(3) Hybrid LM + diffusion/flow models}} combine token-level linguistic or coarse-acoustic planning with continuous waveform refinement for scalability, streaming synthesis, and production readiness, such as CosyVoice~2~\citep{du2024cosyvoice}, Qwen3-TTS~\citep{hu2026qwen3}, MGM-Omni~\citep{wang2025mgm}, and GLM-TTS~\citep{cui2025glm}.
+Table~\ref{tab:tts_model_summary_a} also includes adjacent proprietary instruction-conditioned TTS systems, such as GPT-4o mini TTS and Gemini-TTS, which are useful for contextualizing the broader speech-generation ecosystem but do not expose public reference-conditioned voice cloning in the same way as open \vc{} systems.
+At the same time, \emph{in-context} cloning via prompting (conditioning on reference audio without fine-tuning) lowers the barrier for fast personalization but can amplify misuse risks, motivating robustness evaluation beyond ``clean MOS/SIM'': modern audio-generation-based \vc{} should tolerate noisy/short references and multilingual or scam-like text, remain stable over long contexts with reduced identity drift, and be accountable under detection and defense mechanisms.
+Finally, as the voice-cloning model ecosystem continues to grow, it is impractical to exhaustively report all supported systems within the main paper.
+Under the paper's space constraints, we present results for 18 representative models in the main text, while integrating the remaining models listed in Table~\ref{tab:tts_model_summary_a} into our toolkit to enable customized benchmark execution.